jvalentino/clothes-closet-rest/README.md

 ```

 Doing this generated a DATABASE_URL env var on the app, which will rotate automatically with the credentials.
 Unforuntatley this URL is actually wrong for JDBC, so I had to write code to extract the creds and generate the URL correctly.

+# Calendar Setup

+This only had to be done once, but it is worth noting how I did it.

+This one one of those things where most of the internet was garbage in terms of figuring this out.

+1. You have to have a Google Application
+2. That application needs a service account, where you have the JSON export of those credentials
+3. You have to grant that application the abilty to use the calendar API
+4. You have to add the service account by its email to that calendar, in this case `clothes-closet-rest@clothes-closet-374119.iam.gserviceaccount.com` to the calendar you want to use under sharing
+5. You have to then access that calendar by its ID, for eample for dev I use `2dbcdac838ad46afef97271b63c8dc213a523a33f85f1b83ea3cc162d14e6963@group.calendar.google.com`